exercism/snippet-extractor/README.md

 Each language has a file inside `lib/languages` with the filename `$slug.txt` - for example: `lib/lanugages/ruby.txt`.

 A language file contains a list of the beginnings of lines that can be ignored.
-The extractor skips over all lines that match the ones in this file until it finds the first non-matching.
+The extractor skips over all lines of code that start with a line on the `$lang.txt` file, until it finds the first non-matching.
 Things like HEREDOC and block comments where there is not some marker on each line are not currently supported.

 Along with each language file is a test file in `test/languages/$slug_test.rb`.